The Office

 “I would like you to crunch those numbers again . . . just crunch ‘em.
 Just crunch ‘em please.” —Michael Scott, Season 5: Broke

-I think we can all agree that Michael Scott wasn’t the best with numbers.
-Many of us likely feel the same.
-But when it comes down to today’s marketing, the numbers more than matter.
-Trade shows are no different, especially since they take up a huge chunk of marketing budgets.
-But it can be difficult to measure the amount of booth traffic, branding awareness increase, meaningful conversations on the floor, etc. Start by tracking the journey of each event lead that enters your CRM.
-Be sure to notate which lead came from which event.
-Then you can pull a report from your CRM to see which prospects finished their sales cycle and which events brought in the most quality leads.
+The easiest way to start tracking your trade show results is by tracking the journey of each event lead that enters your CRM.
+Be sure to notate which lead came from which trade shows.
+Then you can pull a report from your CRM to see which prospects finished their sales cycle and which trade events and shows brought in the most quality leads.
 But if you struggle with numbers like Michael, this is where automation saves the day.
 Automated lead capture can track each lead’s sales journey and overall event ROI for you.

 #8 The Post-Show Slump